Jnpk1/school_notifier/README.md

  -Add a photo gateway to post pictures of assignments and graded assignments

-Once the application is loaded and on the home screen, click on the "Teacher Page" button located at the bottom of the list.
-Once selected, a calendar page will appear with a button located at the bottom right of the screen labeled, "Add Picture".
+Once the app is loaded, the user should be taken directly to the Home page where there will be a list of buttons for selection.
+Click on the "Teacher Page" button located at the bottom of the list and this will take the user to a calendar page, with a button located at the bottom right of the screen labeled, "Add Picture".

 ## Author:
  - James Park